clholm/casual-markdown-blog-templates/README.md

 A fork of https://github.com/casualwriter/casual-markdown-blog/ for building a blog site with markdown files and a single index.html.

 I've split the original repository into two different repositories:
-  * one for the example markdown.
+  * one for the example markdown. (this one)
   * one with the JavaScript, CSS, and `index.html` files that provide the markdown blog functionality.
 I intend to import this repository as a submodule when I need it.